Princess Diana Loved Pranking Princes William And Harry With Cheeky Gag Gifts For Christmas

 — ????1990s: (@young1990s) September 8, 2018

-Burrell went on to give another example of how the mother of the future King of England tried to give her boys as “normal” a life as possible – a tradition that William continues to this day with his own children.
+Burrell went on to give another example of how the mother of the future king of England tried to give her boys as “normal” a life as possible – a tradition that William continues to this day with his own children.
 For example, on Saturday nights, they had a family dinner routine – a routine not unlike that of many ordinary English families.

 “The three of them would nip to McDonald’s for a Big Mac and fries before coming back to watch Blind Date.
 All three of them would squat on this massive, stuffed hippopotamus Diana had in her sitting room.”